Home

 Introduction to Gut Analysis ToolBox

-For large 2D tilescans of gut wholemounts, its recommended to use QuPath for ENS analysis.
+For large 2D tilescans of gut wholemounts, it is recommended to use QuPath for ENS analysis.
 The StarDist model for neuron segmentation has been converted for use in QuPath.

 What you can do with GAT: